Global instability in the elliptic restricted three body problem: Global diffusion in the

-which indicate that, for fixed $q$, we will need at least the conditions $\GO >\sqrt{2(1+\EC )}$ and $\EC \GO <1/4$ to ensure the convergence of the Fourier series.
-This is the main reason why we are going to restrict ourselves to the region $\GO \geq C$ large enough and $\EC \GO \leq c$ small enough along this paper to get the diffusive orbits.
+This is one of the reasons why we are going to restrict ourselves to the region $\GO \geq C$ large enough and $\EC \GO \leq c$ small enough along this paper to get the diffusive orbits.

-Among the harmonics $L_{0,k}$ of $0$ order in $\SO $, by~\eqref{eqn:Bquotients}, the harmonic $L_{0,0}$ appears to be the dominant one, but we will also estimate $L_{0,1}$ to get information about the variable $\AO $, and bound the rest of harmonics $L_{0,k}$ for $k\geq 2$.
-Among the harmonics of first order $L_{1,k}$, again by~\eqref{eqn:Bquotients}, the five harmonics $L_{1,k}$ for $|k|\leq 2$ are the only candidates to be the dominant ones, but the quotients from~\eqref{eqn:BBounds}

-indicate that $L_{1,-1}$ and $L_{1,-2}$ appear to be the two dominant harmonics of order 1.
-Summarizing, to compute the series~\eqref{eqn:LFourier1} we estimate only the four harmonics $L_{0,0}$, $L_{0,1}$, $L_{1,-1}$ and $L_{1,-2}$, and bound all the rest, providing the following result, whose proof will also be carried out in section~\ref{EstMeliPot}.
+Among the harmonics \textr{$L_{0,\ell}$ of $0$ order in $\SO $, by~\eqref{eqn:Bquotients}, the harmonic $L_{0,0}$ appears to be the dominant one, but we will also estimate $L_{0,1}$ to get information about the variable $\AO $, and bound the rest of harmonics $L_{0,\ell}$ for $\ell\geq 2$}.
+Among the harmonics of first order $L_{1,k}$, again by~\eqref{eqn:Bquotients}, the five harmonics $L_{1,k}$ for $|k|\leq 2$ are the only candidates to be the dominant ones, but the quotients from~\eqref{eqn:BBounds} \textr{ } indicate that $L_{1,-1}$ and $L_{1,-2}$ appear to be the two dominant harmonics of order 1. \textr{Nevertheless, as we will need to use two different scatterig maps, the coefficient $L_{1,-3}$ will be necessary to check that both scatterig maps are independent.} Summarizing, to compute the series~\eqref{eqn:LFourier1} we compute only the \textr{five harmonics $L_{0,0}$, $L_{0,1}$, $L_{1,-1}$, $L_{1,-2}$ and $L_{1,-3}$}, and bound all the rest, providing the following result, whose proof will also be carried out in section~\ref{EstMeliPot}.

 \begin{theorem} For $\GO \geq 32$, $ \EC \GO \leq 1/8$, the Melnikov potential~\eqref{cL} is given by

 with

 where the four harmonics above are given by